aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 1. Download the latest release of the Tatin client from <https://github.com/aplteam/Tatin/releases>

-2. Unzip it into the installation folder
+2. Unzipping the file will produce a subdirectory named `Tatin/` that you should then place in the appropriate installation folder discussed in a second

 !> ### What is the correct installation folder?